nkosanamolefe/nkosanamolefe/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-%40nkosana-239a3b.svg)](https://github.com/nkosanamolefe)
 [![LinkedIn](https://img.shields.io/badge/Linked-in-0c66c3.svg)](https://www.linkedin.com/in/gn-molefe/)

-I am enthusiastic about using data and AI to solve challenging business problems across industries.
-With strong background in project management skills gained through my work experience over 3 years.
-Recently certified as an Associate Data Analyst from Datacamp.
+I am a data enthusiast with a passion for leveraging data and AI to solve complex business challenges across industries.
+With over three years of experience combining project management and analytics, I bring a unique blend of organizational leadership and technical expertise to every project.
+My recent certification as an [Data Analyst Associate](https://www.datacamp.com/certificate/DAA0018224841110) has strengthened my ability to extract insights, tell compelling stories with data, and deliver actionable solutions.

+What excites me most about my work is the opportunity to uncover hidden patterns, optimize processes, and drive impactful decision-making using data.
+I am inspired by the potential of data science and machine learning to transform industries and create innovative solutions to real-world problems.
+My goal is to continually expand my technical expertise while contributing to projects that make a meaningful difference for businesses and communities.

 ## Skill Set